Digitalist-Open-Cloud/token-tracker/README.md

 Token Tracker is a Python module for tracking token usage in Open Web UI.
 It provides comprehensive monitoring of token consumption, costs, and performance metrics across different LLM providers.
 The data can be exported to OpenTelemetry-compatible systems or logged to files for analysis.

-## Environment variables

-Token Tracker is highly configurable with environment variables.

 ## WIP

 This is still alpha.
 Some referenced settings doesn't work yet, specially redacting PII  (`TOKEN_TRACKER_REDACT_PII`) and hash user id's (`TOKEN_TRACKER_HASH_USER_IDS`)